-TSI-1 SCHEDULE OF SERVICES AND RATES (continued) SEPTEMBER 30, 2017
+TSI-1 SCHEDULE OF SERVICES AND RATES (continued) SEPTEMBER 30, 2018

-3. Total Water Consumption during the Fiscal Year (rounded to the nearest thousand): Gallons pumped into system: - (1) Water Accountability Ratio (Gallons billed / Gallons Pumped) Gallons billed to customers: - (1) n/a 4.
-Standby Fees (authorized only under TWC Section 49.231): Does the District assess standby fees?
-Yes No X If yes, Date of the most recent Commission Order: Does the District have Operation and Maintenance standby fees?
-Yes No X If yes, Date of the most recent Commission Order: 5.
-Location of District County(ies) in which district is located: Williamson Is the District located entirely within one county?
+3. .
+Total Water Consumption during the Fiscal Year (rounde ed to o the 1 neare st thous and): Gallons pumped into system: - (1) - bility Ratio Gallons billed to customers: (1) (Ganons n/a ions rumpeu) 4. • Standby Fees (authorized only under TWC Section 49.231): Does the District assess standby fees?
+Yes No x If yes, Date of the most recent Commission Order: Does the District have Operation and Maintenance standby fees?
+Yes No X If yes, Date of the most recent Commission Order: 5. .
+Location of District County(ies) in which district is located: V Villiar nson Is the District located entirely within one county?
 Yes X No Is the District located within a city?
-Entirely Partly Not at all X City(ies) in which district is located: Is the District located within a city's extra territorial jurisdiction (ETJ)?
-Entirely X Partly Not at all ETJ's in which district is located: Liberty Hill Are Board members appointed by an office outside the district?
+Entirely J Partly Not at a ıll 🗶 City(ies) in which district is located: Is the District located within a city's extra territorial jurisdiction on ( (ETJ) ) Entirely X ] Partly Not at a ıll 🔲 ETJ's in which district is located: L iberty Hill Are Board members appointed by an office outside the district t?
 Yes No X If Yes, by whom?